UA Partners

 Image

-The mission of the Climate Assessment for the Southwest (CLIMAS) program is to improve the region’s ability to respond sufficiently and appropriately to climatic events and climate changes.
-The program promotes participatory, iterative research involving scientists, decision makers, resource users, educators, and others who need more and better information about climate and its impacts.
-CLIMAS investigators conduct research on the nature, causes, and consequences of climate change and variability in the southwestern United States.
+The CLIMAS team works to improve the ability of the region’s social and ecological systems to respond to and thrive in a variable and changing climate.
+The program promotes collaborative research involving scientists, decision makers, resource managers and users, educators, and others who need more and better information about climate and its impacts.

 www.climas.arizona.edu